Deal of the Day: Staples® 10-Sheet Cross-Cut Shredder - Save $80

 School Ink Recycling Program

+Every year 300 million ink cartridges end up in North American landfills.
 Staples Canada encourages schools across the country to participate in this program by signing up to receive a free ink cartridge collection bin.
+Order a free ink cartridge recycling bin for your school and help us collect and divert 100,000 cartridges by Earth Day 2015 with the Canada School Recycling program.
 Click here for details and to register for your free ink bin.

 In an effort to divert eight-million pounds of electronic waste from landfill sites annually, Staples, alongside its national electronics recycling partner, eCycle Solutions, expanded its electronics drop-off program in early 2013.
 Now operating in almost all Canadian retail locations, recyclable items accepted include PDAs, cell phones, computers, computer parts and more.